robertjd/stormpath-migration/README.md

-# salamander-migration
+# stormpath-migration
-This repo maintains the migration tools and scripts for Salamander customer migration to Okta.
+This repo maintains the migration tools and scripts for Stormpath customer migration to Okta.

 https://oktawiki.atlassian.net/wiki/display/eng/Salamander+Customer+Migrations